pkgxdev/pkgx/docs/faq.md

 ### Caveats

-Though not a problem unique to `tea` you should note that tools installed with `tea` may have polluted your system during use.
+Though not a problem unique to `pkgx` you should note that tools installed with `pkgx` may have polluted your system during use.
 Check directories like:

 * `~/.local`
 * `~/.gem`